hsukenooi/iterative-website/_posts/2021-07-30-iterative-summer-21-announcement.markdown

   </div>
 </div>

-<br>Nirali and Ash both come from fintech backgrounds, with Nirali's ex-mastercard expensive and Ash's technical background from DBS bank, there isn't a better power-team to provide financial access to what is clearly going to be an important segment.
+<br>Nirali and Ash both come from fintech backgrounds, with Nirali's Mastercard experience and Ash's technical background from DBS bank, there isn't a better power-team to provide financial access to what is clearly going to be an important segment.

 <!-- Hawkr -->